Understand Workbook Impact on Your Database Using Query Tagging

 Query Tagging Overview

-Query tagging enables administrators to trace the specific Tableau Cloud or Server activity that originates queries to their remote SQL databases.
+Query tagging enables administrators to trace the specific Tableau activity that sends queries to their remote SQL databases.
+Query tagging is enabled by default for data connections using Hyper, Snowflake, and Teradata, and can be enabled for most other activities that generate queries.

 Common reasons for using query tagging start when a database administrator notices long-running or failed queries.
-On servers or sites with multiple workbooks and data sources, databases can often be accessed by different datasources in the same workbook, or different workbooks in a site.
+On servers or sites with multiple workbooks and data sources, databases can often be accessed by different data sources in the same workbook, or different workbooks in a site.
 Prior to query tags, it was hard to understand which Tableau resource was responsible for which query.
-With query tagging enabled, events in the source database’s logs will be tagged with LUIDs of the workbook, dashboard, or worksheet (view) that caused the query to be generated.
+With query tagging enabled, events in the source database's logs will be tagged with the following attributes of the workbook, dashboard, or worksheet (view) that caused the query to be generated:

-Queries generated by activities of Ask Data, Accelerated Workbooks, extract refresh, and Tableau Prep features are not currently supported.
+Not all activities that generate queries are guaranteed to emit tags.
+For instance, tagging for queries generated by activities of Ask Data, accelerated workbooks, extract refresh, and Tableau Prep features is not currently supported.

-Once an issue with SQL queries to your database is identified, use REST API requests to enable query tagging.
+Once an issue with SQL queries to your database is identified, enable query tagging to capture metadata for troubleshooting.
 At a high level the process for investigating an issue might look like:

 Note: This step is not required for data connections using Hyper, Snowflake, or Teradata as query tagging is enabled by default for those data stores.

-On Tableau Server, you can choose to disable query tagging for Snowflake or Teradata by using TSM configuration set options to set the value os ResourceLuidsInSnowflakeSessionQueryTagsEnabled(Link opens in a new window) or ResourceLuidsInTeradataSessionQueryBandsEnabled(Link opens in a new window) to false.
+On Tableau Server, you can choose to disable query tagging for Snowflake or Teradata by using TSM configuration set options to set the value of ResourceLuidsInSnowflakeSessionQueryTagsEnabled(Link opens in a new window) or ResourceLuidsInTeradataSessionQueryBandsEnabled(Link opens in a new window) to false.

 Note, for Snowflake and Teradata the query originator data is not in the SQL text.
 For Snowflake connections, the query origins information is in the Session Query Tag(Link opens in a new window).
 For Teradata connections, the query origins information is in the Session Query Band(Link opens in a new window).